All About It

 What is the dress code?

-You can wear whatever you like on the Blues Train (almost)!
+You can wear whatever you like on the Blues Train!

 It is important to note:

-Keep in mind that you will be out until almost midnight, so it will be much colder when you are going home than when you leave the house.
-Also keep in mind that during the stops (three times during the evening, when you change carriages, refill at the bar, have a smoke and use the toilets) you will be outdoors for about 15-20 minutes while our security staff check and clean carriages.
+Keep in mind that during the stops (three times during the event, when you change carriages, grab a drink, and use the toilets) you will be outdoors for about 15-20 minutes while our staff check and clean carriages.

-Even on the coldest night, the carriages get quite warm and on the hottest night, the carriages can be very hot, as they are not air-conditioned.
-Layers are a good idea!
+Even on the coldest days, the carriages get quite warm and on the hottest days, the carriages can be very hot, as they are not air-conditioned.
+Layers are recommended!
 Please note that there is limited cover at Drysdale platform and almost none at Suma Park platform, so if it’s a rainy evening, waterproof jackets are a good idea.

 What time does The Blues Train start & finish?